-Your website does not need to go live prior to applying for the license, but you will need to first obtain a local hosting provider, to whom you will submit the at around 10 or more different pieces of required documentation, which can vary from province to province.
+Your website does not need to go live prior to applying for the license, but you will need to first obtain a local hosting provider, to whom you will submit around 10 or more different pieces of required documentation, which can vary from province to province.

 Assuming all documentation is in order, it takes an average of 20 business days to receive an ICP license.

 However, it is important to understand that foreign companies are not eligible to receive either ICP license.
 For this reason, foreign entities usually partner with Chinese internet companies to use the licenses of the Chinese company.